mfcovington/Perl-PrereqInstaller/README.md

 # INSTALLATION

+To install this module from GitHub using cpanm:

+    cpanm git@github.com:mfcovington/Perl-PrereqInstaller.git

-To install this module, run the following commands:
+Alternatively, download and run the following commands:

     perl Build.PL
     ./Build